Bufotes: Breeding

 Bufotes are mostly active during twilight and the night, staying hidden during the day, but when breeding they can also be active in the daytime.
 Breeding is seasonal and the timing and duration varies with species and population; in colder regions it is typically related to higher temperatures (summer) and in warmer, drier regions related to higher rainfall (wet season).

 To reach their breeding habitat, they can travel quite long distances, up to 5 km not being unusual.
 The males gather in groups at the breeding site and call from within or near the water at night.
 The frequency and pulse of the high-pitched, monotonous trilling call varies with Bufotes species, but in at least some the pulse is also related to temperature, being faster when warmer.

 Depending on species, a female can lay from a few hundred to a few tens of thousands black eggs, which are in a long single or double gelatinous and transparent string.
 They can be deposited in many types of permanent or temporary waters like lakes, ponds, puddles, swamps, rivers, streams, torrents, reservoirs and ditches, but usually in places no more than 50 cm deep.
 As in the adults, the eggs and tadpoles of some species are quite tolerant of higher salinities, and breeding can occur even in brackish or low saline water.
 The eggs and tadpoles are sensitive to polluted waters.
 They are also negatively affected by competition from common toad tadpoles and vulnerable to predation by fish (more so than the unpalatable common toad tadpoles).
 The tadpoles feed on various plant matter and detritus, along with small quantities of zooplanktonic organisms, but after metamorphosis into toadlets they shift to a diet composed of small invertebrates.

+Conservation and awareness

+International Toad Day is held annually on May 15 to promote awareness of toads and their conservation.
+The initiative began in Israel in 2026 and has since been presented internationally.